-Based upon test scores, transcripts, recommendations and an initial review of all Grade 9 and 10 first-round applications, the Upper School Admissions Committee will select a group of merit scholarship semi-finalists from among those students whose applications will be accepted.
+Based upon test scores, transcripts, recommendations and an initial review of all Grade 9 first-round applications, the Upper School Admissions Committee will select a group of merit scholarship semi-finalists from among those students whose applications will be accepted.

-Semi-finalists receive notification with their acceptance letters and are invited back to campus for a round of formal interviews with the Merit Scholarship Committee, which chooses merit award winners.
+Semi-finalists receive a notification with their acceptance letters and are invited back to campus for a round of formal interviews with the Merit Scholarship Committee, which chooses merit award winners.

 Note: Merit Scholarships are not awarded based on athletic interest, involvement or excellence.
-The Ohio High School Athletic Association’s bylaws forbid athletic scholarships.
+The Ohio High School Athletic Association’s (OHSAA) bylaws forbid athletic scholarships.

-Merit Scholarship semi-finalists receive grants of $1,000.
+Merit Scholarship semifinalists receive grants of $1,500.

-Finalists receive grants up to $10,000.
+Finalists receive grants up to half-tuition

 All grants are renewable through graduation while the recipient maintains a solid academic and social record.